 - Setup volume label, file system, and allocation unit size then click OK.

-Always keep calm when you get in the situations like a corrupted SD card.
+Always keep calm when you get in situations like a corrupted SD card.
 It’s possible and easy to recover lost data from the corrupted SD card with recovery software like iBoysoft Data Recovery.
 You can recover the lost data as long as the card is damaged only logically.
-If it has physical error, ask for help from professional service or just replace it.
+If it has a physical error, ask for help from professional service or just replace it.